asartalo/anodoc/README.md

 // boo far

 var_dump($doc->getTags('param'));
-// a dump of a TagCollection that has 2 values
+// a dump of a TagGroup that has 2 values

 ?>
 ```